Scene Uncertainty and the Wellington Posterior of Deterministic Image Classifiers

-Calculating $\Sigma_z$ from $\Sigma_w$ using standard matrix multiplication requires more computer memory than is available on a typical workstation.
-Therefore, we compute $\Sigma_z$ column by column using the following procedure that performs $2K$ forward passes and $K$ backward passes per image.
+\paragraph{Computing Logit Covariance from Diagonal Weight Covariance} \cref{eq:lqfcov} states that the formula for the covariance of the logits $\Sigma_y$ is a linear transformation of the covariance of the weights $\Sigma_w$.
+Calculating $\Sigma_y$ from $\Sigma_w$ using standard matrix multiplication requires more computer memory than is available on a typical workstation.
+Therefore, we compute $\Sigma_y$ column by column using the following procedure that performs $2K$ forward passes and $K$ backward passes per image.
 Please see function \texttt{getOutCov} in our attached source code for more detail:

-For each class $k$, corresponding to column $k$ of $\Sigma_z$: \begin{itemize} \item In the network object, set all values of $\bar w$ to 0. \item Compute dummy output $\xi$ and dummy loss function (first forward pass), where $\tilde y_k$ is a one-hot encoding of the correct class:
+For each class $k$, corresponding to column $k$ of $\Sigma_y$: \begin{itemize} \item In the network object, set all values of $\bar w$ to 0. \item Compute dummy output $\xi$ and dummy loss function (first forward pass), where $\tilde y_k$ is a one-hot encoding of the correct class:

 \item Run a backward pass.
-PyTorch will compute and store $\nabla_w f_{w_0}$, even though $\tilde L$ is not actually dependent on $\bar w$. \item Multiply the stored values of $\nabla_w f_{w_0}$ by the values in the diagonal approximation of $\Sigma_w$.\footnote{We accomplish this step using an implementation of a simple preconditioner that edits the values of stored gradients.} Copy these values to the variable $\bar w$.\footnote{We accomplish this using SGD's update step with a learning rate of 1.0.} \item Run a second forward pass to compute $\zeta' = \nabla_w f_{w_0}(x) \Sigma_w \nabla_w f_{w_0}(x)^\top$. $\zeta'$ is column $k$ of $\Sigma_z$. \end{itemize}
+PyTorch will compute and store $\nabla_w f_{w_0}$, even though $\tilde L$ is not actually dependent on $\bar w$. \item Multiply the stored values of $\nabla_w f_{w_0}$ by the values in the diagonal approximation of $\Sigma_w$.\footnote{This step is implemented as a Pytorch preconditioner that edits the values of stored gradients.} Copy these values to the variable $\bar w$.\footnote{This step is implemented using SGD with a learning rate of 1.0.} \item Run a second forward pass to compute $\zeta' = \nabla_w f_{w_0}(x) \Sigma_w \nabla_w f_{w_0}(x)^\top$. ($\zeta'$ is column $k$ of $\Sigma_y$.) \end{itemize}

-The above procedure is complex and uses PyTorch in ways it was not meant to be used.
-Next, $2K$ forward passes and $K$ backward passes per image, although computationally feasible, is still too slow to be practical.
-The results in Table \ref{tab:ImageNetVid_results} motivate future work on more practical ways to compute $\Sigma_z$.
-Using our computational resources, computing $\Sigma_z$ for all anchor images of the ImageNetVid test set requires ~3 hours with one GPU.
+The above procedure is complex and uses the PyTorch optimizer in a manner it was not designed for.
+Next, $2K$ forward passes and $K$ backward passes per image, although computationally feasible, is sufficient for our study, but too slow to be practical.
+Using our computational resources, computing $\Sigma_y$ for all anchor images of the ImageNetVid test set requires ~3 hours with one GPU.